iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 > Constantly trying to pair with my laptop even when it's already paired and connected via Bluetooth.<br> :date: __2020-05-06 16:46:32__

-> What is the point if IPhone users can't run their version of the app in the background.
-No IPhone user is going to have the app running in the foreground with their screen on.
-Because of the sheer volume of iPhone users this makes the android app pointless.<br> :date: __2020-05-06 13:09:07__

-> I don't like the notification that has to be present at all times but oh well.
-My main complaint is that this app needs to be compatible with older model smartphones.
-My mother is older and has an older phone as I'm sure many older people do.
-She now can't use this app even though seniors are the most at risk.<br> :date: __2020-05-05 23:04:32__

-> Had to get code four times because, even though I entered the correct number, it told me either the number was wrong or did nothing at all.
-Had to press other keys multiple times to get it to advance.
-Annoying.
-Hope it works better than the set up.<br> :date: __2020-05-05 03:06:42__

-> Just downloaded it last night, so no valid remarks yet.
-I'll update when I have something useful to say.<br> :date: __2020-05-04 22:26:36__

 #### 2-star reviews